 Location of proposed construction stockpiling areas with appropriate erosion and sediment control measures.

 The intended sequence and timing of activities that disturb soils at the site and the general sequence during the construction process in which the erosion and sediment control measures will be implemented.
-Or include this note on the plan: “The contractor shall sequence construction activities to minimize the potential for soil, stone or sediment to migrate off-site; divert flows around bare soils, to the maximum extent practicable; stabilize unvegetated areas as soon as practical, and prevent pollutants from entering the City’s storm drainage system”
+Or include this note on the plan: “The contractor shall sequence construction activities to minimize the potential for soil, stone or sediment to migrate off-site; divert flows around bare soils, to the maximum extent practicable; stabilize unvegetated areas as soon as practical and prevent pollutants from entering the City’s storm drainage system.”

 Measures to control wastes, including discarded building materials, concrete truck wash-out, chemicals, litter, and sanitary wastes during construction and prevent the discharge of these and any solid material to Newton’s MS4 or waters of the United States, unless authorized by a permit issued under Section 404 of the Clean Water Act.